This post is also available in: 简体中文 (Chinese (Simplified))

 Singapore is a small-but-highly-developed island nation located just off the southern tip of Peninsular Malaysia in Southeast Asia.
-The country gains its traction as the highly developed country in Southeast Asia with one of the world’s strongest economies.
+The country gains its traction as the highly developed country in Southeast Asia with one of the world’s strongest economies where many foreigners come to Singapore to set up business.
 Despite its size, Singapore boasts one of the countries with efficient transport system due to its systematic, extensive, and comprehensive network of roads.

 Hailed as one of the most cost-efficient public transport networks in the world, Singapore’s Mass Rapid Transit (MRT) is the backbone of the public transport system in Singapore.
 The MRT was officially launched in 1988 and now comprises four main lines: North-South, East-West, North-East and Circle.
 Many people find the transport in Singapore is a breeze with the highly efficient MRT system – the fastest way to zip around the city without fuss.

 The MRT in Singapore has come a long way.
 It all began when city planners proposed a rail-based transport system in 1967.
 By the early eighties, despite all objections (due to high cost and labour shortage), the decision to build a rail-based transport system was finally made in May 1982.

 The proposal of building of MRT was underpinned by the Comprehensive Traffic Study in 1981.
 The study showed that an all-bus system in the country was not practical and efficient.
 However, a mass transit rail system would have a tremendous influence in shaping the economic growth and development of Singapore.
 In this light, the construction of MRT started shortly at Toa Payoh and Novena after a ground-breaking ceremony held at Shan Road on 22nd October 1983.